 The Securities and Exchange Commission issued Staff Accounting Bulletin No. 118 (SAB 118) on December 23, 2017.
 SAB 118 provided a one-year measurement period from a registrant's reporting period that includes the U.S. Tax Act's enactment date to allow registrants sufficient time to obtain, prepare and analyze information to complete the accounting required under ASC 740 Income Taxes.
 As more fully described in note 12 of notes to consolidated financial statements included in our Annual Report on Form 10-K for the year ended November 30, 2018, we recognized a \$301.5 million income tax benefit, net, associated with the U.S. Tax Act during the year ended November 30, 2018.
 The net tax benefit related to the U.S. Tax Act was provisional and changed during the measurement period, which ended in the quarter ended November 30, 2018, as a result of, among other things, changes in interpretations and assumptions we made, guidance issued and other actions taken as a result of the U.S. Tax Act different from that previously assumed.
-During the three months ended May 31, 2018, there was no change to the \$297.9 million provisional net benefit recognized in the first quarter of 2018 related to the U.S. Tax Act, as described below.
+During the third quarter of 2018, we recognized a tax benefit of \$10.3 million as a change in the estimate to the \$297.9 million provisional net benefit recognized in the first quarter of 2018 related to the U.S. Tax Act, as described below.
+We also recorded a net income tax benefit of \$1.5 million in the three and nine months ended August 31, 2019 associated with a provision-to-return adjustment related to the U.S Tax Act.

 Beginning on January 1, 2018, the U.S. Tax Act lowered the U.S. corporate income tax rate from 35% to 21% on our U.S. earnings from that date and beyond.
-As of May 31, 2018, we estimated that the revaluation of our U.S. deferred tax assets and liabilities to the 21% corporate tax rate reduced our net U.S. deferred income tax liability by \$376.5 million and we reflected that amount as a reduction in our income tax expense for the six months ended May 31, 2018.
-The U.S. Tax Act imposed a one-time transition tax on post-1986 earnings of non-U.S. affiliates that had not been repatriated for purposes of U.S. federal income tax, with those earnings taxed at rates of 15.5% for earnings reflected by cash and cash equivalent items and 8% for other assets.
-As of May 31, 2018, we estimated this transition tax to be \$78.6 million, including related additional foreign withholding taxes of \$6.3 million associated with previously unremitted prior year earnings of certain foreign subsidiaries that are no longer considered indefinitely reinvested, which we have recognized as a component of our income tax expense for the six months ended May 31, 2018.
+As of August 31, 2018, we estimated that the revaluation of our U.S. deferred tax assets and liabilities to the 21% corporate tax rate reduced our net U.S. deferred income tax liability by \$381.4 million and we reflected that amount as a reduction in our income tax expense for the nine months ended August 31, 2018.
+The U.S. Tax Act imposed a one-time transition tax on post-1986 earnings of non-U.S. affiliates that had not been repatriated for purposes of U.S.

+federal income tax, with those earnings taxed at rates of 15.5% for earnings reflected by cash and cash equivalent items and 8% for other assets.
+As of August 31, 2018, we estimated this transition tax to be \$72.3 million.
+In addition to this transition tax, we incurred additional foreign withholding taxes of \$5.2 million associated with previously unremitted prior year earnings of certain foreign subsidiaries that are no longer considered indefinitely reinvested and were subsequently distributed as well as a \$4.3 million reduction in our fiscal 2018 income taxes directly resulting from the transition tax that we have recognized as a component of our income tax expense for the nine months ended August 31, 2018, for a net transition tax impact of \$73.2 million.

-Other than additions for current year tax positions, there were no significant changes to unrecognized tax benefits during the three and six months ended May 31, 2019.
+Other than additions for current year tax positions, there were no significant changes to unrecognized tax benefits during the three and nine months ended August 31, 2019.

-As of May 31, 2019, we believe the reasonably possible total amount of unrecognized tax benefits that could increase or decrease in the next 12 months as a result of various statute expirations, audit closures, and/or tax settlements would not be material to our consolidated financial statements.
+As of August 31, 2019, we believe the reasonably possible total amount of unrecognized tax benefits that could increase or decrease in the next 12 months as a result of various statute expirations, audit closures, and/or tax settlements would not be material to our consolidated financial statements.